opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 ## (Advanced) OpenSSL

-The Security plugin supports OpenSSL, but we only recommend it if you use Java 8.
+The security plugin supports OpenSSL, but we only recommend it if you use Java 8.
 If you use Java 11, we recommend the default configuration.

 To use OpenSSL, you must install OpenSSL, the Apache Portable Runtime, and a Netty version with OpenSSL support matching your platform on all nodes.

-If OpenSSL is enabled, but for one reason or another the installation does not work, the Security plugin falls back to the Java JCE as the security engine.
+If OpenSSL is enabled, but for one reason or another the installation does not work, the security plugin falls back to the Java JCE as the security engine.

 Name | Description
 :--- | :---